mohinimishra/HTML5-CSS3/ReadMe.md

 # HTML Horizontal Rules?

-* The < hr >  tag defines a thematic break in an HTML page, and is most often displayed as a horizontal rule.
+* The < hr >  tag defines a semantic break in an HTML page, and is most often displayed as a horizontal rule.

 # HTML Line Break?